wpswings/membership-for-woocommerce/README.txt

 * Send Membership Plans Action Notifications via Email
 * Sort Membership plans
 * Attach an invoice to membership emails
-* Login/signup button on thank you page for guest user
+* Login/signup button on Thank You page for guest user
 * Allow your customers to cancel their memberships
 * The text on the Buy Now Button can be changed to Dynamic Text
 * Add a shortcode to display the membership template column